-Have you protected your investment by securing travel insurance?
+Have you protected your investment with insurance?

 An accident or illness could lay all of your planning to waste, not to mention exposing you to crushing medical expenses if your trip is interrupted by sickness or injury.

-There are several types of travel insurance, the most common of which are travel medical insurance and trip protection insurance.
+There are several types of travel insurance, the most common of which are travel medical and trip protection insurance.
 Each type of plan can be tailored to your needs based on your situation:

 - Are you traveling inside the U.S. or abroad?

 - Are you a U.S. citizen?

 - Are you a frequent traveler?

 - Are you a student?